KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The node that sets [`gen`](../installations/common-runtime-parameters.html#gen) during the creation process will mine these coins in the genesis block.

+If only `ac_supply` is set and `ac_reward` or `ac_staked` not used, this will be an on-demand chain with default block reward of 0.0001 coins.
+A new block will be mined by miners when there is a transaction on the mempool.

 If `ac_supply` is not set, [`ac_reward`](../installations/asset-chain-parameters.html#ac-reward) must be set, and a default value of 10 coins will be used in the genesis block.
 If [`ac_founders`](../installations/asset-chain-parameters.html#ac-founders) is set, the pre-mined coins will be mined to the founder's reward address.

 The `ac_supply` parameter should be set to a whole number without any decimals places.
 It should also be set to less than `2000000000` to avoid 64-bit overflows.